The Black Route

 The Glentress Black Route is a long, technical ride that includes epic climbing and thrilling descending.

-The route starts from the Peel Car Park, climbing up on the same forest road and singletrack trail that’s used by the Red route.
+The route starts from the Peel Centre Trailhead, climbing up on the same forest road and singletrack trail that’s used by the Red route.
 The trail splits from the red route shortly after the Buzzard’s Nest Car Park.

 From the Buzzard’s Nest car park, follow the forest road.
 Go past the turn off for the red route (on the right) and continue on the road towards the first section of dedicated black-graded singletrack: the boneshaking Soor Plooms, an undulating section that hugs the hillside and eventually deposits you back on a remote forest road.
 Carry on the road towards the Goat Track.